georgemjohnson11/ecs_terraform_workshop/README.md

 In file `iam.tf` we create roles, which will help us to associate EC2 instances to clusters, and other tasks.

 In file `alb.tf` we create Application Load Balancer with target groups, security group and listener.

+In file `s3.tf` we create some buckets that are needed by applications.
+The terraform state bucket is in the `main.tf` file.

+In file `db.tf` we create redis and other database applications

 TODO: Setup EFS mount incoming security group to be the ECS cluster security group